 As the EU Blue Card is linked to the person’s employment, there can be challenges when the cardholder changes their employment.
 Should the cardholder wish to change their employer within the first two years of work, they will require the authorisation of the German immigration services.
 This applies in cases where the company they wish to move to is within Germany.
 Our lawyers can be consulted on the application for this authorisation and will assist you in challenging the immigration services’ decision should they decide against you.

-Should the cardholder want to change employment to a company based in another EU country (one where the EU Blue Card is used), they can make that change after 12 months of continuous employment.
-This requirement has been changed from the previous rule that it can happen after 18 months of employment.
+Should the cardholder want to change employment to a company based in another EU country (one where the EU Blue Card is used), they can do so after 12 months of continuous employment.
+This requirement has been changed from the previous rule that it could happen after 18 months of employment.
 They should notify the local immigration services of the new country about the move within one month of arrival.

 There are also provisions for cases where cardholders find themselves without a job.
 The EU Blue Card’s validity remains in place for three months following the end of a contract, enabling the holder to find a new job.
 However, it should be noted that the EU Blue Card holder is responsible for communicating their current status to the competent immigration authorities of the Member State of residence (i.e., the German immigration authorities).
 Open and transparent communication is the best way of avoiding legal disputes or challenges.